-German Chancellor Merkel accorded Ceremonial Reception, both countries to sign 20 agreements
+Merkel in India: German Chancellor visits Rajghat, both countries to sign 20 agreements

-New Delhi, Nov 01: German Chancellor Angela Merkel arrived in New Delhi on Friday for a two-day India visit.
-Merkel was accorded a Ceremonial Reception at the Rashtrapati Bhawan where she was welcomed by Prime Minister Narendra Modi.
+New Delhi, Nov 01: German Chancellor Angela Merkel, who arrived in New Delhi last night for a two-day India visit, was on Friday accorded a Ceremonial Reception at the Rashtrapati Bhawan where she was welcomed by Prime Minister Narendra Modi.

 She then visited Rajghat to pay homage to Mahatma Gandhi.
 Merkel has a packed schedule for today and tomorrow.
 India and Germany would sign around 20 agreements during Merkel's visit.